Manuscripts for Sustainable Marine Structures should be submitted online after logging in with your username or by email to email@example.com.

 In this section, the results of the experiments conducted can be discussed in detail.
 Authors should discuss the direct and indirect implications of their findings, and also discuss if the results obtained reflect the current state of research in the field.
 Applications for the research should be discussed in this section.
 Suggestions for future research can also be discussed in this section.
 It should not be redundant or similar to the content of the results section.
 A combined Results and Discussion section is often appropriate.

 This section offers closure for the paper.
 An effective conclusion will need to sum up the principal findings of the papers, highlighting its importance and relevance, and its implications for further research.

-Funding: Please add: “This research received no external funding” or “This research was funded by NAME OF FUNDER, grant number XXX” and “The APC was funded by XXX”.
+Please add: "This research received no external funding" or "This research was funded by NAME OF FUNDER, grant number XXX".
 Check carefully that the details given are accurate and use the standard spelling of funding agency names at https://search.crossref.org/funding.
 Any errors may affect your future funding.

 In this section, you can acknowledge any support given which is not covered by the author contribution or funding sections.
 This may include administrative and technical support, or donations in kind (e.g., materials used for experiments).